A derivation of the electric field inside MAPS detectors from beam-test data and limited TCAD simulations: The process of deriving the effective field function

-For step~1 above, we add the main features of the field, one by one and plot the field magnitude in 3D and a few 2D slices, similar to the ones available from TCAD.
+For steps~1 and~2 above, we add the features of the field, one by one and plot the field magnitude in 3D and a few 2D slices, similar to the ones available from TCAD in~\cite{DANNHEIM2020163784}.
 This is done initially with simple functional shapes (sphere, arcs, stripes, Gaussian and exponential shapes, etc.).
 Upon adding a new feature, we verify that it merges properly with the existing features in terms of the relative normalization and the smoothness in the transition regions.
-In some cases, adding a new prominent feature may lead to irregularities in the transition regions.
-In these cases, one can add new, compensating, features limited to the relevant regions to remove these irregularities.
-Regardless of the field magnitude, in case the field lines are also available from TCAD in some 2D slices, they must always match in direction.
-This is adjusted by changing both the feature's relative normalization and sign in all three components.
+In case the field lines are also available from TCAD in some 2D slices, they must always match in direction.
+This is adjusted by changing both the feature's relative normalization and their sign in all three components.
+When adding transverse components, a parity transformation between positive and negative $x$ and $y$ must be respected (see figure~8.6 of~\cite{magdalena}).
+The $z$ component must have a rotational symmetry around the center of the pixel (see figure~8.4 of~\cite{magdalena}).

-For step~3 above, we initially simulate 1000 primary $\pi^+$ beam particles to see if the cluster charge and size distributions roughly agree with those in figures~9-10 of~\cite{DANNHEIM2020163784} for a nominal threshold of 120~e.
-If these agree, we continue to check a wider range of thresholds (40-700~e) with larger statistics (20,000 primary $\pi^+$ beam particles) and check the agreement with figures~9-18 of~\cite{DANNHEIM2020163784}.
-For the comparison, we digitize the figures from~\cite{DANNHEIM2020163784} using the `WebPlotDigitizer' software~\cite{DIGITIZEPLOTS} to get the distributions/graphs and their uncertainties wherever applicable.
-A good agreement in that respect is therefore judged according to the ratio between our \allpixEFF and the \allpixTCAD simulation taking into account the uncertainties.
+For step~4 above, we initially simulate 1000 primary $\pi^+$ beam particles (at 120~GeV) to see if the cluster charge and size distributions roughly agree with those in figures~9-10 of~\cite{DANNHEIM2020163784} for a nominal threshold of 120~e.
+If these agree, we continue to check a wider range of thresholds (40-700~e) with larger statistics (20,000 primaries) and check the agreement with figures~9-18 of~\cite{DANNHEIM2020163784}.
+For the comparison, we digitize the figures from~\cite{DANNHEIM2020163784} using the WebPlotDigitizer software~\cite{DIGITIZEPLOTS}.
+The uncertainties on the \allpixTCAD shapes are taken from the ratio panels wherever these are available.
+Otherwise, they are taken from the distributions themselves.

+A good agreement is judged according to several criteria, depending on the distributions or graphs from~\cite{DANNHEIM2020163784}.
+We note that each point in the graphs is a summary of one distribution (for example, the resolution vs threshold).
+For distributions, we require that the ratio between our \allpixEFF and the \allpixTCAD simulation is within 10\% of unity across the regions where the statistics are high, taking into account the uncertainties.
+The same is required for the graphs.
+We also define the pull,